The Ultimate Guide on How to Secure Your Boat for a Hurricane

 Be Wary of Storm Surges

 Storm surges bring water onshore and are often underestimated when preparing for storms.
 This can cause major damage because it puts docks and dock lines underwater as the boat attempts to continue floating.
-Keep in mind surges of up to 10-feet are common in hurricanes.
+Keep in mind that surges of up to 10 feet are common in hurricanes.